cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the July 13th release adds support for the Stratum protocol, by making a fresh fork of pooler's cpuminer code (and any future updates of pooler's code will be easier to integrate).

 - the April 30th release fixes a minor problem in the CPU SHA-256 parallelization that might have lead to inflated CPU use.